Upton-by-Chester: Landmarks

 One building of particular interest is Upton Mill, a five storeyed brick windmill which is a Grade II listed building.
 Built circa 1775 this was a full working flour mill with outhouses, yard and orchard.
 The wind sails were removed in the early 1920s when electricity was installed.
 The mill closed in 1953 and remained uninhabited until 1979 when it was sold and converted as a private residence.
 Renovation was completed in 1988.

 Oakfield Manor and its stable block, now in the grounds of Chester Zoo, are both designated Grade II listed buildings.

 Estimated to be over two hundred years old, the last remaining communal water pump in Upton-by-Chester is on Heath Road.
 The pump was used up to the end of the nineteenth century, but in the early years of World War II was temporarily brought back into use.
 The well has since been covered over.

 Religion

 Upton has four churches; one Baptist, one United Reformed Church, one Catholic (St Columba's), and the Anglican Church of the Holy Ascension.

 Governance

-Upton-by-Chester is within the City of Chester parliamentary constituency.
+Upton-by-Chester is within the Chester North and Neston parliamentary constituency.

 An electoral ward in the name of Upton exists, within the borough of Cheshire West and Chester.
 This unitary authority replaced both Chester City Council and Cheshire County Council on 1 April 2009.

 Upton-by-Chester is a civil parish, combining with nearby Bache and Moston to form a joint parish council.

 Upton-by-Chester is twinned with Arradon.